Characterizing and Optimizing End-to-End Systems for Private Inference: Introduction

-A body of work on private inference with HE and MPC now exists.
-At a high-level, many protocols share a common, hybrid approach that tailor cryptographic primitive selection to the computational needs of each network layer.
-Most leverage homomorphic encryption and/or secret sharing for linear functions (i.e., convolutions and fully-connected layers) and garbled circuits for ReLUs~\cite{mishra2020delphi,jha2021deepreduce,lou2020safenet,cho2022selective,cho2021sphynx}.
+There now exists a large body of research on private inference using both HE and MPC.
+At a high-level, many protocols share a common, hybrid approach that tailors cryptographic primitive selection to the computational needs of each network layer.
+Most leverage homomorphic encryption and/or secret sharing for arithmetic circuits (i.e., convolutions and fully-connected layers) and multi-party computation for boolean circuits such as ReLUs~\cite{mishra2020delphi,jha2021deepreduce,lou2020safenet,cho2022selective,cho2021sphynx}.
 (Non-hybrid approaches have been proposed but typically sacrifice accuracy, see Section~\ref{sec:RelatedWork}.)
 Recent work has sought to further improve hybrid protocols with better neural architecture design~\cite{ghodsi2020cryptonas,cho2021sphynx}, protocol optimization~\cite{mishra2020delphi,lou2020safenet,jha2021deepreduce,cho2022selective}, and hardware acceleration~\cite{reagen2021cheetah,samardzic2021f1,samardzic2022craterlake}.
 These optimizations have largely focused on reducing specific components of the overall PI protocol, and it is unclear how they combine to improve the overall goal of fast end-to-end private inference.

 This paper provides the first characterization of end-to-end private inference using state-of-the-art hybrid protocols.
-The characterization encompasses both the online and offline workload phases, accounting for compute, communication, and storage overheads.
-We are also the first to consider arrival rates of inference requests in PI.
-All known prior work focuses on individual inferences in isolation.
-We find this is a vital distinction as the offline costs are so large that they do not always remain offline, even at low arrival rates.
+The characterization encompasses both the online and offline phases, accounting for compute, communication, and storage overheads.
+We are also the first to consider inference request arrival rates (workloads of inferences) in PI; all known prior work focuses on individual inferences in isolation.
+We find that this is a vital distinction as the offline costs are so large that they do not always remain offline, even at low arrival rates.

-Our characterization provides the following systems insights: \begin{itemize} \item The computation time of the offline phase cannot be ignored when processing PI requests.
+Our characterization provides the following insights: \begin{itemize} \item The computation time of the offline phase cannot be ignored when processing PI requests.
 It involves (HE and GC) computations that run on the order of minutes.

 \item Hybrid protocols incur large offline storage costs (e.g., tens of GBs).
 These must be stored on the client device, limiting the number of PI pre-computations that can be buffered and quickly overwhelm storage constraints.